opsschool/curriculum/sysadmin_tools.rst

 Tools for productivity
 **********************

 The work of operations is often helped by using the combinations of tools.
+The tools you choose to use will depend heavily on your environment and work style.
-The tools you choose to use will depend heavily on your work style.
 Over time you may even change the tools you use.

 This is a list of commonly used tools, we recommend trying as many of them as you have time for.
 Finding the right tool is often like finding a good pair of